Turn‑Cleaning Best Practices for High‑Rise Condominiums

 Typical Services in a Condo Turn‑Cleaning Package

-A comprehensive condo turn‑cleaning package includes deep kitchen degreasing, bathroom sanitization, carpet steam‑cleaning, HVAC filter replacement, window polishing, and final trash removal.
+Typical condo turnover cleaning includes deep kitchen degreasing, bathroom sanitization, carpet steam-cleaning, HVAC filter replacement, window polishing, and final inspection with documentation.

 Deep kitchen degreasing and appliance care